Get

 11. How Can I Get in Touch With Any Concerns I May Have?

 The biggest concern that people have with new puppies is health.
 Some puppies end up becoming severely ill after they go home.
 Other puppies end up revealing genetic problems that turn up at the vet during their puppy visit.
-In the event that you have issues with your new puppy, you should have a way to contact the breeder, even if you just want to fill them in on the issues.
+If you have issues with your new puppy, you should have a way to contact the breeder, even if you just want to fill them in on the issues.
 Breeders need to know if their puppies are having issues so they can improve in the future.
 However, there are also unscrupulous breeders out there who will willingly sell you an unhealthy puppy and then disappear from the face of the Earth after money has exchanged hands.
 Make sure you have a good phone number or mailing address for your breeder before you make the final sale.

 female owner of welsh pembroke corgi dog using mobile phone